-Section Required for How to complete the section Transition Request ransition Request Form TRF.1 Eligibility check for transition All CPAs Answer the assessment questions and provide supporting information as needed TRF.2 Transition project information All CPAs Provide CPA information pertaining to the standard, the project is transitioning from (e.g. CDM) TFR.3 Transition checklist All CPAs Answer the assessment questions and provide supporting information in the section in the VPA - DD section as needed VPA - DD Key project information All CPAs Include VPA details pertaining to GS4GG Section A to E All CPAs Provide information as needed.
+Section Required for How to complete the section Transition Request Form TRF.1 Eligibility check for transition All CPAs Answer the assessment questions and provide supporting information as needed TRF.2 Transition project information All CPAs Provide CPA information pertaining to the standard, the project is transitioning from (e.g. CDM) TFR.3 Transition checklist All CPAs Answer the assessment questions and provide supporting information in the section in the VPA - DD section as needed VPA - DD Key project information All CPAs Include VPA details pertaining to GS4GG All (PAS Provide information as needed.
 Any section/subsections that requires information/justification or additional information as per transition checklist, AND that involves update/revision to the information provided for registration with other standards.
 In such cases, the project shall copy and paste the information from registered VPA - DD (other standard) and mark the additional information in track changes.